The sales funnel can be defined as the buying process that companies guide customers through when they purchase a product or service.

 Prospecting for leads

 This first stage is about identifying, reaching, and qualifying the right potential client and opportunities for your business.
 It is critical to the whole process because the quality of leads that enter the funnel will affect and define the whole sales process in terms of conversion, results and revenue.
+You’re going to need good customer relationship management software to track prospects at this stage.

 Cultivating a relationship